andywimmer/ansible-grav/README.md

 # Ansible Grav

-I'm learning **[Ansible](https://www.ansible.com/)** and decided to make a playbook which installs the popular **[Grav](https://getgrav.org/)** flat-file CMS, which is [open-source](https://github.com/getgrav/grav).
-The installation and configuration are based on my production setup that hosts my personal blog.

 This playbook installs NGINX, PHP7 and Grav.
 It also installs [required](https://learn.getgrav.org/basics/requirements#php-requirements) and recommended PHP modules and tweaks php.ini and [NGINX configs](https://learn.getgrav.org/webservers-hosting/local/nginx) based on Grav recommendations.
 These configs come from what appear in the Grav documentation.

-This master branch will install Grav Admin 'Vanilla' single page site.
+Master branch will install Grav Admin 'Vanilla' single page site.
 If you would like to experiment with the **[Gantry 5](http://gantry.org/)** Helium Skeleton site, you will need to clone that branch instead.
 Instructions are [below](#clone-repo).

 The latest versions of **Amazon Linux**, **CentOS**, **Debian**, **Fedora** and **Ubuntu** are currently supported, though there are a few inconsistencies in the configuration (specific PHP7 version, inclusion of YAML parser, etc).
 Check the QA section for an up-to-date distro/host compatibility matrix.
 If you don't care what distro you run I would recommend Ubuntu 16.04/16.04.2 at this time.